(please scroll down)

 The Hogtown Syncopators

-A 5 piece (often less) band that plays traditional jazz, swing and jump.
-2 guitars, violin, standup bass, snare drum & vocals.
+A 5 piece (personnel can vary) band that plays traditional jazz, swing and jump.
+Guitar, violin, piano, standup bass, snare drum & vocals.
 Infectious, accomplished happy-go-lucky style.
-Resident @ The Rex, Fridays, 4 to 6 pm., Personnel vary. |
+Resident @ The Rex, Fridays, 4 to 6 pm., a fine way to start the weekend. |

 |